On semidefinite-representable sets over valued fields: Spectrahedra

 In addition, if $\kappa$ is infinite, one can remark that the sphere $\{x \in K \,|\, \val(x) =0\}$ is equal to the infinite disjoint union $\amalg_{l \in \kappa} B(b_l, \vert \pi \vert)$ for some representatives $b_l \in \OK$ of the classes of $\OK / \pi\OK = \kappa.$ It thus can not be covered by a finite amount of balls of radius $\vert \pi \vert$ and if one take any ball of radius $1$ centered at a point of the sphere, then one gets the whole $B(0,1).$

 A direct generalization of this argument proves that if $\kappa$ is infinite, no (non trivial) annulus can be equal to a finite union of balls.
-Thus, no (non trivial) annulus can be a diskoid and finally, no (non trivial) annulus can be a spectrahedron. \end{proof}
+Thus, by Prop. \ref{prop_spectrahedra_dim1_are_diskoids} no (non trivial) annulus can be a spectrahedron. \end{proof}

 \paragraph*{Acknowledgments} The second author is supported by the ANR Project ``HYPERSPACE'' (ANR-21-CE48-0006-01) and by INDAM-GNSAGA (2025).